TurkeyMcMac/large_slugs/README.md

 ### Mese Slug

-The bright yellow mese slug spawns at level -512 and below on stone.
+The yellow mese slug spawns at level -512 and below on stone.
 It can only move on stone, cobblestone, mese, and mese-bearing stone.

 Three mese slugs can be crafted into a mese crystal fragment.